eduvpn/documentation/API.md

 The same rules for detecting multi language apply as in [Instance Discovery](#instance-discovery) apply here.

+In case of 2FA, the `two_factor` field is set to `true`.
+In that case, there MAY be a `two_factor_method` field that indicates which 2FA methods are accepted by the server.
+This is an array.
+If the field is missing, all 2FA methods are supported.
+Empty array means no 2FA method is supported, but 2FA is still enabled, making it impossible to authenticate.

 ## User Info

 **API VERSION 2 ONLY**